Air Force ROTC

 For course descriptions, course credit and other information see the Arts and Sciences section of this bulletin.
 For complete information, contact the Department of Military Science; Gymnasium, A100; Marquette University; P.O.
 Box 1881; Milwaukee, WI 53201-1881 or call either (414) 288-7195 or (800) 563-7339 or visit the AROTC website.

 The Naval ROTC Unit, established at Marquette University in 1940, provides qualified commissioned officers for the United States Navy and Marine Corps.
 Marquette’s Naval ROTC (NROTC) program is also one of the largest in the country for commissioning Navy Nurse Officers.
 The mission is to develop midshipmen morally, physically and intellectually for careers in the United States Naval Service.
-Graduates who complete all requirements will receive commissions and serve on active duty in the Navy or Marine Corps, with a minimum three-year commitment for non-scholarship students and four-year commitment for scholarship students.
+Graduates who complete all requirements will receive commissions and serve on active duty in the Navy or Marine Corps; scholarship recipients have a 4-8 year commitment depending on which community they enter.

 All scholarships are awarded on the basis of merit and personal qualifications.
 The FAFSA is not required for consideration for naval scholarships.